marinagioelesposi/marinagioelesposi.github.io/content/info.en.md

 ### At 19:00

-We celebreate all together at the Solanto Castle
+We celebrate all together at the Solanto Castle
 {{< figure class="image main" src="/images/solantoday.jpg" >}}

 We start with an aperitif at sunset in a wonderful terrace admiring the sunset on the sea.